github/opensource.guide/docs/personas.md

     * Can we use language that applies to both code- and non-code-centric projects?

-    * If we don't tailor the guide to them, will they feel isolated or ignored?
+    * If we don't tailor a guide to them, will they feel isolated or ignored?
 Is there anything we'd miss about their experience?

 * Student developer